python/devguide/parser.rst

     The effects of ordered choice such as illustrated above, may be hidden by many levels of rules.

-For this reason, avoid writing rules where an alternative is contained in the next one, for example: ::
+For this reason, writing rules where an alternative is contained in the next one is in almost all cases a mistake, for example: ::

     my_rule: